OUR SENSES &LEARNING – Intro #1c

 Only the first 3 are widely used as major input channels for collecting data about our surroundings.
 1, 2, 4 & 5 are obvious. #3a refers to whole body experiences involving sensations, emotions & motion itself. #b refers to learning by touch – such as the blind reading in Braille.

-OTHER sensory sources (equally important sources of internal/external info) :
+🤷🏽♂️ OTHER Sensory sources (equally important sources of internal/ external info) :

 1. Chemo-receptors: These trigger an area of the medulla which detect blood-born hormones & drugs.
 Also involved in the vomiting reflex

-2. Equilibrio-ception: This helps to keep our balance & a sense of physical movements, such as acceleration, directional changes, & a sense of gravity.
+: Helps to keep our balance & a sense of physical movements, such as acceleration, directional changes, & a sense of gravity.

-3. Hunger: This system allows the body to detect when we need to eat
+: Allows the body to detect when we need to eat

 4. Itch: A distinct sensor system, part of other touch-related senses

 6. Noci-ception: i.e Pain – once thought to simply come from overloading other senses such as Touch.
-Actually, it is its own unique sensory system. with 3 types of pain receptors: cutaneous (skin), somatic (bones and joints) & visceral (body organs)
+Actually, it is its own unique sensory system. with 3 types of pain receptors: cutaneous (skin), somatic (bones & joints) & visceral (body organs)

 7. Pressure: Identifying shapes, softness, textures, vibrations….

-8. Proprio-ception: Gives the ability to tell where our body parts are, relative to each other.
+: The ability to tell where our body parts are, relative to each other.
 Police test this when checking for a potential DUI driving drunk, by asking: “Close your eyes & touch your nose”.

 This sense is used regularly in small ways, such as scratching an itch without having to see where the hand needs to go

 14. Time: This one is debated, since no single mechanism has been found that allows people to perceive time.
-However, experiments have definitely show that humans have a startlingly accurate sense of time, particularly when younger.
+However, experiments have definitely shown that humans have a startlingly accurate sense of time, particularly when younger.

 This seems to come from some combination of the cerebral cortex, cerebellum & basal ganglia.